how to make a person

 I ran tests to make a function that takes in keyword arguments as input, has default values for some of them, performs an action based on an input and returns a dictionary as output

-I also ran into the following Exceptions
+I also saw the following Exceptions